connectrpc/connect-query-es/README.md

 };
 ```

-This helper is intended to be used with `QueryClient`s [`useInfiniteQuery`](https://tanstack.com/query/v4/docs/react/reference/useInfiniteQuery) function.
+This helper is intended to be used with TanStack Query's [`useInfiniteQuery`](https://tanstack.com/query/v4/docs/react/reference/useInfiniteQuery) function.

 ## `UnaryHooks.useMutation`